JulianPL/polytonicgreek/README.md

 ## TODO

 * Add packages for metric and maybe grammar
-* Add Trema to polytonicchar
+* Add Diaeresis to polytonicchar
 * Add examples